ansible-middleware/infinispan/roles/infinispan_cache/README.md

 |`cache_config`| dict object with configuration for the cache to deploy | `{}`, see below for specs |

+where:

+* `cache_xml` is an xml cache declaration validating against infinispan cache [xsd](https://infinispan.org/schemas/infinispan-config-12.1.xsd).
+* `cache_config` is a yaml dict for templating the cache xml, refer to the [templates](templates/) directory for accepted variables.

 Role Variables
 --------------